fredMilloh/fredMilloh/README.md

 > Selection of relevant information sources.
 > Setting up a monitoring dashboard.

-Feb 28, 2022
+Feb 28, 2022 *WhatDoWeEat* project
+>#### Mission: For this project, a [specification](https://github.com/fredMilloh/WhatDoWeEat/files/9337498/Reciplease%2B-%2BCahier%2Bdes%2Bcharges%2B-%2BDA%2BiOS.pdf) is provided to create an application using the Alamofire library for network calls.
+Depending on the ingredients entered, the application displays a list of recipes.

+>#### Action: I created an MVVM architecture, and developed the viewModels in TDD.
+For the open source third party library, I used CocoaPods.
+Data passing is done with delegate patterns.
+The relevance is managed with Core Data.

+>#### Result: Only letters and commas are allowed for the input of ingredients.
+The application allows to save favorite recipes, managing a Table View with PrefetchDataSource for pagination, and displays alerts in case of input errors.

 >#### Creation of an application to obtain recipes based on the inventory of one's fridge.
 Saving recipes in favourites.
-> Use an open source library Alamofire.
-> Managing a Table View with PrefetchDataSource for pagination.
-Common cell in xib.
-Use the delegate pattern.
-> Saving data with Core Data.
 >><img width="40" src="https://user-images.githubusercontent.com/47221695/158056948-142aaeb0-8324-49ac-9598-98a2decd5b0b.png"> [WhatDoWeEat Reciplease project](https://github.com/fredMilloh/WhatDoWeEat)

 Jan 25, 2022